aboutwaleed/WEBSITE-DEVELOPMENT/README.md

 This is a complete web based chat app build with html, css, javascript to make frontend.
-Used PHP for backend logic.
+Used PHP for backend logic and mySql for database.
 It uses AJAX to make app asynchronous.